Know before you go

 Maximum overnight group size: 12 people

 - If you are planning an overnight activity with 13 or more people you will require a “special activity permit” from Parks Canada.
-The only exception is if your group is registered at the Sidney Spit group camping site (to book this site contact the park directly).

 - Campsites also have party size limits:

-- Frontcountry campgrounds: 6 adults per campsite (total including dependent children must be 7 or under)
+- Frontcountry campgrounds: 6 people per campsite

-- Backcountry campgrounds: 5 people per campsite (tent(s) must fit on tent pad)
+- Backcountry campgrounds: 6 people per campsite (tent(s) must fit on tent pad)

 Maximum day-use group size: 15 people

 - If you are planning a day trip in the park for more than 16 people you need to apply for a “special activity permit” from Parks Canada.

 Water: Potable water is available at our frontcountry campgrounds.
 There is no potable water at any of our backcountry locations.
 Bring plenty of water when packing for the backcountry.
 The water at Sidney Spit has high sodium levels and is not recommended for people with heart conditions.